Confined Space Hazard Assessment Checklist [FREE PDF]

 Space Identification & Classification

-Determine whether the space meets the OSHA definition of a confined space and classify it as permit-required or non-permit.
+Verify whether the space meets the regulatory definition of a confined space and whether permit-required conditions exist.

 • Is the space large enough for an employee to bodily enter and perform assigned work?